WHAT IS MEDICAID?

 Presentation on Medicare vs. Medicaid (requires Flash Player to view)

 If you are over the age of 65 (or if someone you love is), then there is about a fifty percent (50%) chance that long term care will be necessary prior to death.
-That being the case, planning is important.
-Nursing home care is a fact of life that will likely affect every American either directly or indirectly.
-In addition to the personal issues such as displacement and the loss of independence, the stark reality of potential financial ruin looms large when facing an ongoing $4,000.00 to $6,000 per month bill for an average of 30 months.
+That means planning is important.
+Nursing home care is a fact of life that will likely impact every American either directly or indirectly.
+In addition to the personal issues such as displacement and the loss of independence, the stark reality of potential financial ruin looms large when facing an ongoing $8,000.00 to $10,000 per month bill for an average of 30 months.

 Affording the high cost of long term care has plagued American families for decades.
 Spouses would divorce, assets would be plundered to nothing until finally the government would step in with some form of payment to keep the individual in care.
 Obviously, this was not a good solution to a very common problem.
 In order to reduce the burden on our senior population and keep them from impoverishing themselves so they could qualify for help, the federal law was finally changed in 1986.
 The law established new criteria to determine eligibility; it increased the amount of assets you can keep and still be eligible for assistance to pay for care.
 Many seniors still believe that the Medicaid program is welfare; quite simply it is not.
 It is merely the government’s answer to a pressing social problem.